 $$Anomaly{j,t} = \alpha_j + RiskFactor_t^{\top} \beta_j + \varepsilon{j,t}, \tag{4}$$ where $RiskFactor_t$ is a vector of option risk factors.
 I consider factor models based on the models proposed by ZHCT themselves and TW separately.
 I also combine the two proposed models by adding the IVOL factor to the TW model (TW+ZHCT).
-I do not add AMIHUD to the TW factors, as this factor is highly correlated ($\rho > 0.9$) with the hedging costs (HC) factor, which is also based on a stock liquidity measure (underlying stock trading volume).
+I do not add AMIHUD to the TW factors, as this factor is highly correlated ( $\rho > 0.9$ ) with the hedging costs (HC) factor, which is also based on a stock liquidity measure (underlying stock trading volume).

 Table 3 summarizes the alpha coefficients from Equation (4).
 Crucially, and especially after controlling for both ZHCT and TW factors, most anomalies turn insignificant or even negative.
 This result highlights that many anomalies in ZHCT ultimately stem from risks such as hedging costs, jump risk, or volatility risk.
-In that sense, most of these anomalies are not abnormal as they appear to be explained by risks peculiar to the options market and its market-making structure.
+In this sense, most of these anomalies are not abnormal, as they appear to be explained by risks inherent to the options market and its marketmaking structure.
 A notable exception appears to be the cash-to-assets anomaly, CH.
-The risk adjustments noticeably impact CH, mostly when adjusting for the combined TW+ZHCT model, where its t-stat drops below 3.
+The risk adjustments noticeably impact CH, particularly when adjusting for the combined TW+ZHCT model, where its t-statistic drops below 3.
 However, CH remains the only anomaly with a significantly positive alpha above 2 throughout all specifications and consistently exhibits the highest positive alpha point estimate.

-5The summary statistics of initially delta-hedged returns (the first line in Table 1 are also very close to the bias-free sample in Duarte, Jones, Mo, and Khorram (2024).
+&lt;sup>5The summary statistics of initially delta-hedged returns (the first line in Table 1 are also very close to the bias-free sample in Duarte, Jones, Mo, and Khorram (2024).

-6I choose to include HC over AMIHUD as it is the much "stronger" risk factor in terms of mean return in Table 2.
+&lt;sup>6I choose to include HC over AMIHUD as it is the much "stronger" risk factor in terms of mean return in Table 2.
 In unreported tests, the key takeaways remain consistent when using AMIHUD instead.

 The exceptionalism of the CH anomaly among simple, stock-based sorting variables has been noted in previous work.
 Notably, O'Donovan and Yu (2024) document that it is among the few stock-based characteristics that remain profitable after transaction costs, after applying mild cost mitigation strategies.
-In addition, Horenstein et al. (2024) shows that including CH considerably improves the pricing performance of low-dimension option factor models when explaining the returns of more than 100 option long-short portfolios.
-This insight indicates that CH might carry strong explanatory power for the cross-section of option returns across various sorting characteristics.
-In the following, Section 4 outlines that the strong performance of CH essentially boils down to the high cash holdings of pharmaceutical firms, which can be generalized to other prominent characteristics typical of the pharmaceutical industry.
+In addition, Horenstein et al. (2024) demonstrate that including CH substantially enhances the pricing performance of low-dimensional option factor models in explaining the returns of more than 100 option long-short portfolios.
+This insight suggests that CH may carry significant explanatory power for the cross-section of option returns across various sorting characteristics.